 These Low Carb Orange Cheesecake Tarts, although super simple to make, taste exquisite.
 Made with a baked buttery almond crust, and topped with a tangy and rich no-bake filling, this dessert will be a go-to recipe for me from now on.

 I made these Low Carb Orange Cheesecake Tarts in six ramekins.
-Next time, however, I’ll divide this recipe in ten to twelve ramekins, only because this is a suuuuuper-rich dessert.
+Next time, however, I’ll divide this recipe in eight to ten ramekins, only because this is a suuuuuper-rich dessert.